Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Accelerated Noisy Power Method

-The key difference in our proof compared to the proof of \citet{xu2023anpm} lies in the fact that we analyze the evolution of the matrix $\bH_t$, which allows us to tightly control the impact of the noise on the convergence of $\tan\theta_k(\bU_k,\bX_t)$. \citet{xu2023anpm}'s proof instead analyzes the evolution of $\bX_t$, which requires to use coarser upper bounds on $\Vert\bR_t\Vert_2$, depending on $\lambda_1$.
-This leads to the suboptimal noise conditions involving $\mu_{k}, \mu_{k+1}$, as defined in \cref{tab:comp_npm}. \me{peut être bouger ce paragraphe au début quand tu introduis H, pour différencier par rapport à Xu?}
+The key argument in our proof lies in a precise analysis the evolution of the matrix $\bH_t$, enabled by the introduction of the sequence $\{\bC_t\}$.
+This allows us to sharply control the impact of the noise on the convergence of $\tan\theta_k(\bU_k,\bX_t)$.
+In contrast, \citet{xu2023anpm}'s proof instead starts by analyzing the evolution of $\bX_t$, which requires to use coarse upper bounds on $\Vert\bR_t\Vert_2$ depending on $\lambda_1$ to derive upper bounds on $\Vert\bH_t\Vert_2$.
+This leads to the suboptimal noise conditions involving $\mu_{k}$ and $\mu_{k+1}$, as defined in \cref{tab:comp_npm}.